antonpup/Dota2GSI/README.md

 This library provides an easy way to implement Game State Integration from Dota 2 into C# applications through exposing a number of events.

 Underneath the hood, once the library is started, it continuously listens for HTTP POST requests made by the game on a specific address and port.
-When a request is received, the JSON data is parsed into [GameState object](#game-state-structure) and is offered to your C# application through `NewGameState` event.
+When a request is received, the JSON data is parsed into [GameState object](#game-state-structure) and is offered to your C# application through the `NewGameState` event.
 The library also subscribes to `NewGameState` to determine more granular changes to raise more specific events _(such as `TimeOfDayChanged`, `InventoryItemAdded`, or `TowerDestroyed` to name a few)_.
 A full list of exposed Game Events can be found in the [Implemented Game Events](#implemented-game-events) section.

 ## About Game State Integration

 Game State Integration is Valve's implementation for exposing current game state _(such as player health, mana, ammo, etc.)_ and game events without the need to read game memory or risking anti-cheat detection.
 The information exposed by GSI is limited to what Valve has determined to expose.
-For example, the game can expose information about all players in the game while spectating a match, but will only expose local player's infomration when playing a game.
-While the information is limited, there is enough information to create a live game analysis tool, create custom RGB ligthing effects, or create live streaming plugin to show additional game information.
+For example, the game can expose information about all players in the game while spectating a match, but will only expose local player's information when playing a game.
+While the information is limited, there is enough information to create a live game analysis tool, create custom RGB lighting effects, or create a live streaming plugin to show additional game information.
 For example, GSI can be seen used during competitive tournament live streams to show currently spectated player's information and in-game statistics.

 You can read about Game State Integration for Counter-Strike: Global Offensive [here](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration).